YejLL/Zookeeper/README.md

 # Project in python: Zoo keeper
-Check out the animals in the zoo!🐶🦁🐼🐻
+Check out the animals's status in the zoo!🐶🦁🐼🐻

 ## About
 This short code challenge can help the local zoo look after its denizens.
 You will create a tool for monitoring animals and their status.